Top 8 Best Illustrator Alternatives (Free & Premium)

 Which Platforms is Graphic Available On?

-Graphic is explicitly designed to be used with Mac OS X. Graphic is also available for compatible Apple mobile devices with its Graphic iPad and Graphic iPhone versions.
+Graphic is explicitly designed for Mac OS X. Graphic is also available for compatible Apple mobile devices with its Graphic iPad and Graphic iPhone versions.

-Graphic is available in a choice of price plans, and the cost of these depends on which version of Graphic you require; Graphic Mac, Graphic iPad, or Graphic iPhone.
+Graphic is available in a choice of price plans, and the cost of these depends on which version of Graphic you require; Mac, iPad, or iPhone.

 Each of the apps is available to download from the App Store.